Ghazal Srinivas: Films

 Srinivas has been part of a few films.
 He entered into the Telugu films as a lead actor in the film Vichitram directed by Jandhyala.
 This was the last film directed by Jandhyala.
 He also played a guest role in 2005 Telugu thriller, A Film by Aravind.
 In 2015, he acted in a film Anushtanam which is based on a story written by Gudipati Venkatachalam in the 1950s.

 Filmography

 Awards

 He received an honorary doctorate from Cosmopolitan University, Missouri, USA in the field of performing arts in 2005.
 He also received D.Lit (Doctor of letters) from Acharya Nagarjuna University in 2008.
 Government of Andhra Pradesh conferred him with Kalaratna award in 2011.
 This award is presented every year to the people who have contributed greatly towards the field of arts and culture.
 NATS (North America Telugu Society) conferred him with the title Gaana Kalaa Vachaspati in 2012.

 He received Lata Mangeshkar Memorial award on the occasion of her birthday celebrations in Pune on 18 September 2022.
 He performed some Hindi and Urdu Ghazals in her memory.
 He is also awarded INR 21,000.

+He was conferred with Sant Kabir Sufi Gayaka award on April 30, 2023, in Indore, Madhya Pradesh as part of a festival commemorating Santh Kabir.
+The award is presented to him by Santosh Agnihotri, director of Akash Vani, Indore.